 One of the main benefits of Quartzite is that many of the varieties look like marble and require much less maintenance.
 Quartzite can be a good option for those who like the look of marble countertops but want something sturdier.
 Quartzite is naturally strong, durable, and relatively heat resistant.

-Quartzite comes in a range of colors.
-In its purest form, it’s white, like marble.
+Though it comes in a range of colors at its purest form, it’s white, like marble.
 Mineral impurities can create some incredible patterns and colors.
 Natural, earth-toned hues are the most common.
 Quartzite can also be found in blue, green, pink or red.
 The color variations depend upon several factors such as the amount of iron oxide present, the quarry’s location, and the age of the stone.
 Some rare Quartzites are translucent and can transmit light, like onyx.

 Quartzite should be sealed to help protect its surface from stains.
 A sealant is typically applied during installation, and should be re-applied every 5-15 years depending on the amount of wear and the type of sealant that was used.
 As with all natural stone surfaces, spills should be wiped up as soon as possible.